 This pattern is exactly how AuraCite's own /robots.txt is configured.
 Every line is intentional — defaults are not enough.

 The llms.txt file (proposed by Jeremy Howard, 2024) is a markdown manifest at the site root that tells LLMs what your product is, who it serves and how to cite it.
-Unlike robots.txt (which controls access), llms.txt controls narrative.
+Unlike robots.txt (which controls access), llms.txt provides clear public context.

 Recommended sections, in order: